Medically reviewed by Drugs.com. Last updated on Nov 13, 2022.

 Some patients may be sensitive to treatment with sulfasalazine.
 Various desensitization-like regimens have been reported to be effective in 34 of 53 patients,8 7 of 8 patients,9 and 19 of 20 patients.10 These regimens suggest starting with a total daily dose of 50 to 250 mg sulfasalazine initially, and doubling it every 4 to 7 days until the desired therapeutic level is achieved.
 If the symptoms of sensitivity recur, sulfasalazine delayed release tablets should be discontinued.
 Desensitization should not be attempted in patients who have a history of agranulocytosis, or who have experienced an anaphylactoid reaction while previously receiving sulfasalazine.

-Sulfasalazine delayed release tablets USP, 500 mg are oval, gold-colored, convex, coated tablets, debossed "5905" on one side and debossed "V" on the reverse side.
+Sulfasalazine delayed release tablets, 500 mg, are elliptical, gold-colored, film enteric-coated tablets, monogrammed "104" on one side.
 They are available in the following package sizes:

 - Kaufman DW, editor.
 Birth defects and drugs during pregnancy.
 Littleton, MA: Publishing Sciences Group, Inc., 1977:296–313.